domsteinbach/gossembrot-portal/README.md

 - Make sure you have the mysql database running on the server at the specified host and port
 - start the server.js (via nohub, output to a log file):
   `nohup node server.js > ./server.log 2>&1 &`
+- in the same terminal disown the process by enter: `disown` (this will prevent the process from being killed when you close the terminal)ß
 - Make sure the user running the node.js server has access to the node_modules directory
 - Navigate to `http://your-server/gossembrot-portal/`.